 COUNT_TO_EXISTS Hint

-The COUNT_TO_EXISTS hint enables the rewriting of COUNT subqueries into EXISTS subqueries.
-The reverse operation of this hint is the NO_COUNT_TO_EXISTS hint.
+The COUNT_TO_EXISTS hint enables query rewriting that converts COUNT subqueries into EXISTS subqueries.
+Its reverse operation is the NO_COUNT_TO_EXISTS hint.

 Syntax